juicjaane/Rewiring-Recognition/README.md

 ## Citation

-If you use this code or dataset in your research, please cite the manuscript:
+If you use this code or dataset in your research, please cite the manuscript when it gets published(hopefully soon!):

 ```bibtex
 @article{sivakumar2024rewiring,